 Homepath short sale properties are common for those first-time homebuyers.
 As a common lien holder, Fannie Mae is a resource for listing agents and independent clients looking to pursue a short sale.
 You will know if a Fannie Mae house is for you by checking the website for general guidance, price lists, forms, fact sheets, and the status of your case.

-Then, after talking to a professional member of the Jeff Barchi team, you can consider which are the best options for you.
+Then, after talking to a professional real estate agent in Silverleaf, from the Jeff Barchi team, you can consider which are the best options for you.